raingerber/jest-css-match-serializer/README.md

 })
 ```

-TODO add screenshots to show what the output actually looks like (matching selectors + changed snapshots)
+TODO add screenshots to show what the output looks like (matching selectors + changed snapshots)

+TODO explain what the hashes in the output are

 ## API